osqzss/LDEM/README.md

 # LOLA LDEM Utilities for LANS-AFS-SIM Multipath Extension

-This directory contains utility programs for reading LOLA LDEM data and generating a crater-rim elevation mask for the multipath and diffraction models used in the experimental `multipath` branch of LANS-AFS-SIM.
+This repository contains utility programs for reading LOLA LDEM data and generating a crater-rim elevation mask for the multipath and diffraction models used in the experimental `multipath` branch of [LANS-AFS-SIM](https://github.com/osqzss/LANS-AFS-SIM).

 The main purpose of this directory is to provide: